pfdubois/BridgeBidding/source/Glossary.rst

       suit that one holds at the moment, as opposed to originally.

    doubleton
       A suit of exactly two cards.
-Called *worthless* if it does not contain an Ace or King.
+Called *worthless* or *weak* if it does not contain an Ace or King.

    drop dead